niplav/site/estimated_life_expectancy.md

 The perceived gender of the respondent was then noted together with their age and estimated age.

-Data was collected in the time from February 2019 to August 2019 (TODO:
+Data was collected in the time from February 2019 to August 2019<!--(TODO:
-Finish, collect at least 1000 data points, then do analysis).
+Finish, collect at least 1000 data points, then do analysis)-->.

 The raw data is available in CSV [here](./data/estimated_life_expectancy.csv).